-Hostinger gives users a free domain name when they sign up for its hosting plans, which are some of our favorites on the market.
-Get signed up with Hostinger and take care of domain registration and web hosting in one step.
+Bluehost gives users a free domain name when they sign up for its hosting plans, which are some of our favorites on the market.
+Get signed up with Bluehost and take care of domain registration and web hosting in one step.

 Domain.com offers incredible pricing for new domain registrations, including .com URLs.
 Register your domain using our special ‘CRAZYEGG’ code to get an exclusive 25% discount.